Izalit/ArduNet-Elegans/README.md

 -Izzy and Nova

 ## Features and Use
-While not originally intended, we decided to make two distinct arduboy applications for this project-- both using the same model for the worm and the same save data, essentially allowing the user to interact with the worm through different tools or apps.
-The first application is the *Matrix Version*.
-It mainly functions to showcase a little visual graphic of the worm's neurons in the Arduboy, but also allowing the user to test out senses of the worm, to see it reacting, and to look at the individual synapses and see what is going on there.
+While not originally intended, we decided to make two distinct arduboy applications for this project.
+This soon became three, as we wanted to expand the tool suite even further-- all of these use the same model for the worm and the same save data.
+This allows the user to interact with the worm through a list of different tools or apps.
+The first application is the *Matrix App*.
+It mainly functions to showcase a little visual graphic of the worm's neurons in the Arduboy, but also allowing the user to test out senses of the worm, to see it reacting, and to look at the individual synapses and see what is going on there-- it's handy for debugging brains.

-The second application is the *Simulation Version*, this is essentially a little digital pet version of the worm that allows the user to interact more intimately with the model.
+The second application is the *Simulation App*, this is a little digital pet version of the worm that allows the user to interact more intimately with the model.
 You can feed it, play with it, watch it explore its lil screen, "tuck it in" when you save the data, watch it react to different environments and situations, and help it by dismissing toxins.
 The simulation is made to be, essentially, a combination of a digital pet and the classic game "snake", except the digital pet has a real AI the size of a credit card and the "snake game" plays itself!
 The main differences to each of these is that this little worm friend is not able to "die" like it would in either of those games-- for ethical reasons, of course.

+The final and newest application in the suite is the *Options App*.
+This app has a couple complex settings the user can select for very specific situations like editing the save data directly or hosting a simulation over serial allowing the arduboy to function as a master device.

-## *Simulation Version* Instructions
+## *Simulation App* Instructions
 When you start the simulation app, it will flash a title screen and initialize some variables.
 It will then show you the main sim screen-- you will see side view with a temperature meter on the left and an oxygen meter on the right.
 These indicate the variable temperature and gas composition for the soil.
 In the center area the worm will spawn as a tiny sprite with only a few pixels...
 Occasionally it will react with expressions to the current situation.

 In the top right you'll see a tree.
 The tree's roots will spawn automatically spawn food (displayed as a pixelated square) on startup.
 I plan to also make the leaves occasionally fall and drop food, but I'm not sure if I can implement this before I run out of room.
+(Editors note-- I ran out of room.)

 In addition to the tree, some leaves, grass, and a stick decorates the surface, as well as a sun.
 The sun indicates that the surface is bright and warm.
 The worm will likely avoid this area, but if it is hungry enough and there is food there or it makes a bad decision for whatever reason it may choose to go there-- the atmosphere, temperature, and light are not to its liking, though, and it should be incentivized to leave.
 If it isn't and it's uncomfortable you can try to coax it out with food, though!